-Code Style Assessment: (4 marks)
+Code Style Assessment

-The style of your assignment will be assessed by one of the tutors, and you will be marked according to the style rubric provided with the assignment.
-The style mark will be out of 4.
-You will also need to attend a compulsory interview in the week following assignment submission.
-You will be given more details on how to sign up for this interview closer to the time.
+The style of your assignment will be assessed by one of the tutors, and you will be marked according to the style rubric provided with the assignment (in the Assignment 1 folder).
+The style mark will be out of 3.